Fortune Cookie History

 Legendary History of the Fortune Cookie #2

-Some claim a Japanese immigrant, Makoto Hagiwara, invented the fortune cookie in San Francisco.
-Hagiwara designer of the famous Japanese Tea Garden in Golden Gate Park was an avid gardener until an anti-Japanese mayor fired him from his job around the turn of the century.
+Others claim a Japanese immigrant, Makoto Hagiwara, invented the fortune cookie in San Francisco.
+Hagiwara, a designer of the famous Japanese Tea Garden in Golden Gate Park, was an avid gardener until an anti-Japanese mayor fired him from his job around the turn of the last century.
 Later a new mayor did reinstate him.
 In 1914, to show his deep appreciation to friends who had stood by him during his time of hardship, Hagiwara made a cookie and placed a thank you note inside.
 After passing them out to those who had helped him, he began serving them regularly at the Japanese Tea Garden.
 In 1915, they were displayed at the Panama-Pacific Exhibition, San Francisco's world fair.

 Legendary History of the Fortune Cookie #3